awhitbeck/usercode-JHU/MELA/README.txt

 Or you may change the macro addDtoTree to adapt to the format of your tree

+note: by defualt this function only write events which pass the following (loose) cuts:

+80<mZZ<1000
+mz2>4

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 MELA.C contains also a macro ("calculateAngles") which computes the 5 angles starting from the 4-momenta of the Higgs, the 2 Zeds and the 4 Leptons

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Generating 2D PDF -

 MELA.C can also be used to generate a 2D pdf: mZZ vs D.
 The mZZ projection is hard coded in RooMELAModel*.tpl.
 This can be changed to your favorite mZZ projection.
 The D portion is configured such that the projection onto mZZ is exactly the function you input.
+Ranges to be used for mZZ and mZ2 can be set via the following global variables:

+mZZbins
+lowMzz
+highMzz
+lowM2

 To generate signal and background PDFs: